Did you know that 50 percent of new customers are drawn in by signage?

-Running a cafe entails a lot more than serving up the most delicious pour-overs and cold brews.
-In this day and age when drinking coffee has evolved into a culture all on its own, the quality of drinks you serve is just as important as how you package your business – from interiors and music to coffee shop fonts and logo.
+Yup, running a cafe entails much more than serving delicious pour-overs and cold brews.
+In this day and age, when drinking coffee has evolved into a culture all on its own, the quality of drinks you serve is just as important as how you package your business – from interiors and music to coffee shop fonts and logos.

 Here at Penji, for instance, we get a lot of graphic design requests from coffee shop ventures who are stepping up their game at marketing.
 After all, they know that visual appeal is crucial in building a brand that coffee lovers would want to support.

 If you’re clueless about signage typography and are on the hunt for coffee shop fonts to use for your business, don’t look any further because we’ve rounded up the best ones online.

 What font to use for coffee?
-If you’re looking for a rustic font for your coffee shop, check this font by Astigmatic One Eye Typographic Institute.
-It gives off a certain character without being overwhelming like other typewriter fonts.
+If you’re looking for a rustic font for your coffee shop, check out this font by Astigmatic One Eye Typographic Institute.
+It gives off a certain character without being overwhelming, like other typewriter fonts.
 That said, it is one of the fonts for coffee shops that could make your place feel like somewhere Ernest Hemingway would enjoy a cafe noir from.

 This font by Nick Curtis looks fun, retro, and reminiscent of the 90s.
 The black shadow creates a stark contrast in the visual, thereby creating a 3D look.
 Using this font on your branding assets would make the venture look exciting and far from the run-of-the-mill cafe.